 In stressful and challenging times, our sleep may become disrupted.
 Sleep plays a vital part in our well-being.
 It regulates us.
 It recharges our brain and body, rejuvenating us.
 Without it, or when it is disrupted, toxins build up which negatively impact our thinking, feelings and behaviours.
 Without sleep, our decision making is poor, and we don’t have the elasticity to cope with the things that stressful times may require of us.

 Ensuring that we can experience the restorative benefits of sleep is vital, as a foundational protective factor against stress.
-It is normal when we experience an event like the home confinement period, that we have issues with our sleep.
-This page gives some resources to help us sleep better in times like this.
+It is normal when we experience an event like the current coronavirus situation that we have issues with our sleep.

 Self-soothing, sensory activities, like on the coping skills page, are perfect for helping our sleep routines, as they help us to relax.
 Relaxation is a key physical process needed for encouraging us to fall asleep and to stay asleep.
 We can prepare our body and mind to embark on our journey into restful sleep.